ankit-rathi/Designing-Decision-Systems/chapters/15_Experimentation_Systems.md

 ---

-## Example Section — Testing a New Recommendation Algorithm in an E-Commerce Platform
+## Example — Testing a New Recommendation Algorithm in an E-Commerce Platform

 An online retail platform wants to determine whether a new recommendation algorithm improves product discovery.